pangilinan-patrick/pangilinan-patrick/README.md

 - 🎉 I just finished my certification on JavaScript Data Structures and Algorithms on freeCodeCamp!
 You can see it [here](https://www.freecodecamp.org/certification/Patrick-Pangilinan/javascript-algorithms-and-data-structures).

-- 💻 I'm the UI/UX dev for our thesis project, the <strong>MyDBuddy Chat Bot</strong> which earned a Silver Best Thesis Award.
+- 💻 I'm the Front-End and UI/UX dev for our thesis project, the <strong>MyDBuddy Chat Bot</strong> which earned a Silver Best Thesis Award.
 The project is fully documented in [this repo](https://github.com/pangilinan-patrick/MyDCampus-Channel-Web).

 - ⚡ Fun facts:
   - 🇪🇸 Hablo español!
 Platiquemos para que pueda practicar 😊